Intel i860: Technical features

 Intel referred to the design as the "i860 64-Bit Microprocessor".

 Intel i860 instructions acted on data sizes from 8-bit through 128-bit.

-The graphics unit was unique for the era.
-It supported a number of commands for SIMD-like instructions in addition to basic 64-bit integer math.
+The graphics supports SIMD-like instructions in addition to basic 64-bit integer math.
 For instance, its 64-bit integer datapath can represent multiple pixels together as either 8-bit pixels, 16-bit pixels, or 32-bit pixels.
 Experience with the i860 influenced the MMX functionality later added to Intel's Pentium processors.

-One unusual feature of the i860 was that the pipelines into the functional units were program-accessible (VLIW), requiring the compilers to order instructions carefully in the object code to keep the pipelines filled.
+The pipelines into the functional units are program-accessible (VLIW), requiring the compilers to order instructions carefully in the object code to keep the pipelines filled.
 In traditional architectures these duties were handled at runtime by a scheduler on the CPU itself, but the complexity of these systems limited their application in early RISC designs.
 The i860 was an attempt to avoid this entirely by moving this duty off-chip into the compiler.
 This allowed the i860 to devote more room to functional units, improving performance.
 As a result of its architecture, the i860 could run certain graphics and floating-point algorithms with exceptionally high speed, but its performance in general-purpose applications suffered and it was difficult to program efficiently (see below).

+The i860 has both non-delayed and delayed branch instructions.
+When delayed branches are taken, the following instruction will be executed prior to transferring control to the branch target instruction.
+It means the i860 has a single branch delay slot.